 Before carrying out the decommissioning procedure, it is essential that the trained service personnel is completely familiar with the equipment and all its details.
 It is recommended good practice that all refrigerants are recovered safely.
-Prior to the task being carried out, an oil and refrigerant sample shall be taken in case analysis is required prior to reuse of recovered refrigerant.
+Prior to the task being carried out, an oil and refrigerant sample shall be taken in case analysis is required prior to re-use of recovered refrigerant.
 It is essential that electrical power is available before the task is commenced.

 - 1. Become familiar with the equipment and its operation. - 2.
 Isolate system electrically. - 3.
 Before attempting the procedure, ensure that: - a.
 Mechanical handling equipment is available, if required, for handling refrigerant cylinders. - b.
 All personal protective equipment is available and being used correctly. - c.
 The recovery process is supervised at all times by a competent person. - d.
 Recovery equipment and cylinders conform to the appropriate standards. - 4.
-Pump down refrigerant system, if possible. - 5.
-If a vacuum is not possible, make a manifold so that refrigerant can be removed from various parts of the system. - 6.
+Pump down refrigerant system, if possible. - If a vacuum is not possible, make a manifold so that refrigerant can be removed from various parts of the system. - 6.
 Make sure that cylinder is situated on the scales before recovery takes place. - 7.
 Start the recovery machine and operate in accordance with instructions. - 8.
 Do not overfill cylinders (no more than 80% volume liquid charge). - 9.
 Do not exceed the maximum working pressure of the cylinder, even temporarily. - 10.
-When the cylinders have been filled correctly and the process completed, make sure that the cylinders and the equipment are removed from site promptly and all isolation valves on the equipment are closed off.

-- Recovered refrigerant shall not be charged into another refrigerating system unless it has been cleaned and checked.
-When equipment has been decommissioned, attach a signed label which includes the date of decommissioning. - 12.
-When equipment has been decommissioned, attach a signed label which includes the date of decommissioning.
+When the cylinders have been filled correctly and the process completed, make sure that the cylinders and the equipment are removed from site promptly and all isolation valves on the equipment are closed off. - 11.
+Recovered refrigerant shall not be charged into another refrigerating system unless it has been cleaned and checked. - 12.
+When equipment has been decommissioned, attach a signed and dated label stating it has been decommissioned and emptied of refrigerant. - 13.
+Ensure that there are labels on the equipment stating it contains flammable refrigerant.

-Installation

-Location Requirements
+Installation Location Requirements